ps2gg/ps2.gg/docs/Workflow.md

 <br>

-## 1) Breaking down complex problems
+## 1) We start with a project

-To define our projects, we look at **single use cases** that are complex enough to be broken down into minimal pieces.<br>
+To define our projects, we look for **single use cases** that are complex enough that they have to be broken down into minimal pieces.<br>
 Our goal is to have every component tracked as an issue on Github.

 <br>